ssanthosh369/diced-website/README.md

 	Login using username: root and password: none, server choice: sql.
 	Create a database called diceddb.
 	Now click on import and import the diceddb.sql file included.
-	This will import all tables and data which our website works with.
+	This will import all tables and data which the website works with.